'Unfounded' Bullying Accusations Sidelined Head Of Grand Canyon For 5 Months

 Grand Canyon's history of harassment

-This isn't the first time an official at Grand Canyon National Park has been dogged with allegations of harassment.
+This isn't the first time that an official at Grand Canyon National Park has been dogged by allegations of harassment.
 In 2014, more than a dozen female park rangers wrote a letter to Interior Secretary Sally Jewell describing a long-term pattern of sexual harassment and workplace hostility in the park's River District.
 A federal investigation later found a total of 35 employees who had witnessed or experienced harassment and hostility there.
-The scandal made national headlines, led to a congressional hearing and eventually the ouster of then-superintendent Dave Uberuaga.
+The scandal made national headlines, led to a congressional hearing and eventually the ouster of then-Superintendent Dave Uberuaga.

 Lehnertz took over the park in a push to improve morale and establish stability and decorum.

-During a 2016 interview shortly after she was hired, Lehnertz told the public radio collaborative Fronteras Desk that, in order to clean up house there, she needed to set expectations.
+During a 2016 interview shortly after she was hired, Lehnertz told the public radio collaborative Fronteras Desk that in order to clean up house there, she needed to set expectations.

 "A leader has to be very clear, at the outset, so there's just no question in anyone's mind that there are rewards for those behaviors that are positive and consequences for those that are negative," she said.